 This sheet compares the model projections with empirical data.
-An important point to note is that the calibration sheet only makes sense when one is using the national version of the model; for the provincial versions of the model, the calibration data are structured differently and are therefore not comparable with the model in the same way as the national calibration data.
+An important point to note is that parts of the calibration sheet (particularly the recorded death data, the HIV prevalence data in key populations and the CD4 data) only make sense when one is using the national version of the model; for the provincial versions of the model, the calibration data are structured differently and are therefore not comparable with the model in the same way as the national calibration data.
 All of the empirical data and model outputs are organized according to the year to which the estimates relate (which are shown in the column headings).